←

 A Fair Value Gap is not a traditional chart pattern.
 Instead, it represents a price imbalance — an area where price moved so quickly that very few trades were executed between buyers and sellers.
 Because markets naturally seek efficiency, price often revisits these zones to "fill the gap," allowing previously skipped orders to be executed.

-In practice, FVGs usually appear after strong impulsive moves: liquidity sweeps, major news releases, rapid breakouts, and low-liquidity periods such as weekends or the Asian trading session.
+In practice, FVGs usually appear after strong impulsive moves, including: liquidity sweeps, major news releases, rapid breakouts, and low-liquidity periods such as weekends or the Asian trading session.

 How to Identify a Fair Value Gap